 Cash and cash equivalents includes deposits which are at variable interest rates.
-Sensitivity to a \pm 1% change in rates could affect annual net gain or loss by \$7,000.
+Sensitivity to a +/-1% change in rates would affect annual net gain or loss by \$2,600.

 Receivables consist of goods and services tax due from the Federal Government of Canada.
 Management believes that the credit risk concentration with respect to receivables is remote.